infinyon/fluvio/website/README.md

-# To preview and and locally
+# To run website locally

 We are using [Hugo](https://gohugo.io) to render website.